 The ﬁrst is applying the sealer to a wet concrete surface, or to fresh concrete that still contains bleed water.
-When this occurs, the sealer won’t bond to the concrete surface, but will instead ﬂoat on a trapped ﬁlm of water.
+When this occurs, the sealer won’t bond to the concrete surface.
+Instead, it will ﬂoat on the trapped ﬁlm of water.

 The second cause of sealer blushing is a too-thick application.
-Heavy coats of sealer, or a buildup of sealer applied many times over the years, will lead to moisture trapped under the sealer and, in time, the sealer losing adhesion to the concrete.
-When this occurs, the trapped moisture and air under the debonded sealer create a refractive index — in turn making the sealer appear white to the human eye.
+Heavy coats of sealer, or a buildup of sealer applied many times over the years, will lead to moisture trapped under the sealer.
+In time, the sealer loses adhesion to the concrete.
+When this occurs, the trapped moisture and air under the debonded sealer create a refractive index.
+In turn making the sealer appear white to the human eye.
 Eventually, it will peel or ﬂake off the surface.

 To avoid this problem, carefully follow the manufacturer’s recommendations regarding coverage rate and the number of suggested coats.
-In addition, concrete shouldn’t be resealed until the previous coat(s) has worn away or been stripped off.
+In addition, concrete you should not reseal the concrete until the previous coat(s) has worn away or been stripped off.
 Afterward, use a solvent wash and allow to fully dry.

 Water-based sealer is white or powdery

-The drying process of water-based sealers is quite complicated and signiﬁcantly affected by the environment’s temperature and humidity during application.
-Water-based, acrylic sealers dry by a process called “coalescence,” during which the water and then the coalescing solvent evaporate so the acrylic particles fuse together to form the sealer ﬁlm.
+The drying process of water-based sealers is quite complicated.
+It is also signiﬁcantly affected by the environment’s temperature and humidity during application.
+Water-based, acrylic sealers dry by a process called “coalescence.”
+During this process the water, and then the coalescing solvent, evaporate.
+This causes the acrylic particles fuse together to form the sealer ﬁlm.

 If the temperature during application is too low or humidity is too high, the coalescing solvent will evaporate before the water.
 The sealer will dry white or powdery because the latex particles didn’t fuse together before drying.
 As a best practice, always identify required temperature and humidity conditions for the successful application of a water-based sealer.